Reverse Engineering Software | What is Reverse Engineering? | Autodesk

 Soup Dragon

-Engineers looking to break the human-powered land speed record reverse-engineered the Soup Dragon bicycle from analogue designs into CAD data in Fusion, where they could refine the steering and other mechanical systems.
+Engineers looking to break the human-powered land speed record reverse-engineered the Soup Dragon bicycle from analog designs into CAD data in Fusion, where they could refine the steering and other mechanical systems.

 Marshall Prado

 Biomimicry essentially reverse engineers the innate genius of natural structures, incorporating it into architecture and product design.
-Prado used Autodesk PowerMill to fabricate Filament Tower to mimic the high strength-to-weight ratio cellulose fibre structures of trees and other plants with carbon-and-glass fibre.
+Prado used Autodesk PowerMill to fabricate Filament Tower to mimic the high strength-to-weight ratio cellulose fiber structures of trees and other plants with carbon-and-glass fiber.

 Image courtesy Marshall Prado/University of Tennessee Knoxville